WAIT FOR ME – Three cultures and the dreaming

 STATUS and MATERIALS

 ORIGINAL FOR SALE * Bid or tender for the original artwork.
-All offers considered around $6,000.
+All offers are considered around $8,000.

 Artist oils and mixed media on stretched, gesso primed cotton canvas mounted proudly on gesso primed mount card and New Zealand pine wood.
 Gloss dammar varnish protection.